ddev/ddev/docs/content/users/extend/customizing-images.md

 **Remember that the Dockerfile is building a docker image that will be used later with ddev.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, it's just being built.
 So for example, an `npm install` in /var/www/html will not do anything useful because the code is not there at image building time.

-#### Debugging the Dockerfile build
+### Debugging the Dockerfile build

 It can be complicated to figure out what's going on when building a Dockerfile, and even more complicated when you're seeing it go by as part of `ddev start`.

 1. Use `ddev ssh` first of all to pioneer the steps you want to take.
 You can just do all the things you need to do there, and see if it works.
 If doing something that affects PHP you may need to `sudo killall -USR2 php-fpm` for it to take effect.
 2. Put the steps you pioneered into `.ddev/web-build/Dockerfile` as above.
-3. If you can't figure out what's failing or why, then `cd .ddev && ~/.ddev/bin/docker-compose -f .ddev-docker-compose-full.yaml build web --no-cache --progress=plain` to see what's happening during the Dockerfile build.
+3. If you can't figure out what's failing or why, then `~/.ddev/bin/docker-compose -f .ddev/.ddev-docker-compose-full.yaml build web --no-cache --progress=plain` to see what's happening during the Dockerfile build.